bjk1456/Udagram_Image_Filtering/README.md

 # Udagram Image Filtering Microservice

-Udagram is a simple cloud application that allows users to post photos, and process photos using an image filtering microservice.
+Udagram is a simple cloud application that allows users to post photos, and process them using an image filtering microservice.

 1. [The Image Filtering Microservice](https://github.com/bjk1456/Udagram_Image_Filtering), It is a Node-Express application which runs a simple script to process images.